pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Overview/Object_Management_Using_kubectl/Imperative_Management_of_Kubernetes_Objects_Using_Configuration_Files.md

 ```
 * Updating objects with the `replace` command drops all parts of the spec not specified in the configuration file.
 * This should not be used with objects whose specs are partially managed by the cluster.
-* Independently managed fields must be copied to the configuration file to prevent `release` from dropping them.
+* Independently managed fields must be copied to the configuration file to prevent `replace` from dropping them.
 # How to delete objects
 ```
 $ kubectl delete -f <filename|url>